DmytroNorth/Automated_Subtitles_Generation-Regex_Java/README.md

 ## 2. Cleaning subtitles from timecode

 In this stage, we will remove timecode, line breaks, and double spacing.
+I was using TextSoap.app to run multiple regex commands in one click.
+However, regex can be run in a free online tool like [regex101](https://regex101.com).

 **2.1.1.** Run **regex** to remove timecode.